ds-hwang/gbm_es2_demo/README.md

 ```

 # Run
-* I successfully run it on Ubuntu as well as ChromeOS.
+* I successfully run it on Ubuntu, ChromeOS and Yocto.

 ## Ubuntu
 * Go to tty1 with Ctrl + Alt + F1